wfclark5/flockmtl/docs/docs/semantic-functions/scalar-functions/llm-complete.md

 WHERE LENGTH(enhanced_description) > 50;
 ```

-**Description**: This advanced example demonstrates the use of a pre-configured prompt `summarize-content` with version `2` and the `reduce-model`.
+**Description**: This actual example demonstrates the use of a pre-configured prompt `summarize-content` with version `2` and the `reduce-model`.
 It processes the `product_name` column and generates a summarized description.
 The query then filters out rows where the generated description is shorter than 50 characters.

 ## 3. Input Parameters